tavicu/homebridge-samsung-tizen/README.md

 }]
 ```

-By default the ON / OFF switch will be created for the TV.
-If you want you can also add new custom switches.
+### By default only the ON / OFF switch will be created for the TV.
+If you can create more custom switches.
+**Adding custom switches will not remove the default one (ON/OFF)**

 ```
 "platforms": [{